Maybe a rainy day has you stuck inside your trailer, cut off from the wild adventures that inspired you to rent a rig in the first place.

 Or maybe other commitments (like school and work — ugh) have you sitting at home, dreaming of the next time you’ll get to adventure in a motorhome or travel trailer.
 (Or, heck, even a plain old car.)

-No matter what the case, every once in a while, nothing hits the spot quite like a road trip movie.
-It’s the next best thing to getting out there on the highway yourself!
+No matter what the case, every once in a while, nothing hits the spot quite like road trip movies.
+They’re the next best thing to getting out there on the highway yourself!

-But not all road movies are created equally… and anyone who’s ever scrolled aimlessly through Netflix for a full hour knows that it’s all too easy to get caught up in analysis paralysis and end up not watching anything at all, let alone anything good.
+But not all road trip movies are created equally!
+Anyone who’s ever scrolled aimlessly through Netflix knows that it’s all too easy to get caught up in analysis paralysis and end up not watching anything at all, let alone anything good.

-In this post, we’ll run some of our very favorite road trip movies by you so you have a go-to menu of films to choose next time you’re hankering for high adventure you can enjoy from the comfort of your couch.
+In this post, we’ll run some of our favorite road trip movies by you.
+By the end, you’ll have a go-to menu of films to choose from the next time you’re hankering for high adventure you can enjoy from the comfort of your couch.

 So grab some popcorn, unfurl your favorite throw blanket, and get cozy!
 Here are some of our favorite highway films.